-The 1st harvest can mean that all the people who are going to give their lives to Christ during the Great Tribulation have done so.
-Jesus said that when this takes place, He will come back (Matt.
-24:14).
+The 1st harvest can mean that all the people who will give their lives to Christ during the Great Tribulation have done so.
+Jesus said that when this occurs, He will return (Matthew 24:14).

-• So, maybe not a rapture or martyrdom, but a complete harvest of who is saved.
+So, maybe not a rapture or martyrdom, but a complete harvest of those who are saved.

-THE SECOND HARVEST (REV. 14:17-20)
+THE 2ND HARVEST (REVELATION 14:17-20)